marcodiiga/marcodiiga.github.io/_posts/2015-07-23-knapsack-problem.markdown

 {% endhighlight %}

 The complexity of this code is in the order of \\( O(N \cdot I) \\) where \\( I \\) is the number of elements in the starting set.
+This is a [pseudopolynomial](https://en.wikipedia.org/wiki/Pseudo-polynomial_time) complexity.

 Integer partition problem
 =========================